Devon-White/zapier_integration/README.md

 In the body, write your reminder message and insert dynamic fields for the event summary and start time.
 For example, you could use:
 `{{Summary of Event}} is starting at {{Start_Time of Event}}`

 Test your zap to confirm everything is working correctly.
-If everything is setup correctly, you should receive an SMS reminder for your upcoming Google Calendar events.
+If everything is set up correctly, you should receive an SMS reminder for your upcoming Google Calendar events.

 ![](static/sms.png)

 ## Wrapping up

 Congratulations!
 You've successfully created a Zapier integration with SignalWire to send SMS reminders for your Google Calendar events.
 Enjoy staying on top of your schedule!